St. Andrews Memorial to Lost Trawlermen

 With the many tragedies that have beset the fishing community over the years, there have always been calls for, and the need to deliver, a permanent Memorial to Hull’s Lost Trawlermen.
-One of STAND’s Constitutional Objectives commits the group to creating a fitting commemorative place worthy of those who gave their lives.
+One of STAND’s Constitutional Objectives commits the group to creating a fitting commemorative place worthy of those who lost their lives.
 It is hoped that this Memorial will become a place of remembrance to which relatives of those lost and the general public can visit and pay their respect to the thousands of men who were lost.

 In 2003 STAND embarked on a fundraising campaign to deliver such a Memorial.

 In 2008 the Fund reached a significant milestone of one hundred thousand pounds (£100,000).
 This figure was achieved thanks to the unprecedented generosity of the general public and a campaign backed by the Hull Daily Mail.

 On 6th March 2009 STAND became an Unincorporated Charitable Organisation registered with the Charity Commission # 1128457, thereby increasing their profile and Memorial fundraising capability.
 During this year a Project Manager was also taken on to manage and oversee the Memorial Project.

 From August 2010 the stages of design and development experienced difficult times, with disappointing delays leading to increased financial costs.

 In June 2015, with the project entering the construction stage, measures were taken to reduce costs, by cutting the paid personnel, in order for the Project to maintain financial sustainability.
 The initial estimated total budget figure for the completion of such a project was in the region of two hundred and fifty thousand pounds (£250,000).

 Due to limits attached to STAND’s unincorporated charitable status, the group cannot carry out contractual agreements in their own right therefore the Memorial Project is partly administrated and financially aided by Kingston upon Hull City Council, with contracts, particularly the memorial site lease, being negotiated by them on behalf of STAND.

 In April 2014 a Memorial Funding Agreement was set up between STAND and KHCC into which STAND paid, as required, instalments of funding which allowed the scheme to progress.